mauriciopoppe/dotfiles/README.md

 - Set the downloaded font on iTerm *iTerm > preferences > profiles > text* (change it for both regular and non-ascii fonts)
 - Uncheck *use lion-style full screen* on General
+- iTerm themes are located in the same folder.

 ## What's included?
 And how to customize it?